War Game

 Honorable Mention

-Mehrnoosh Fetrat (مهرنوش فطرت) is an award-winning filmmaker from Iran who focuses on social justice, war, and immigration.
-She currently works as an assistant professor at Northwestern University and has taught at several other universities, including Temple, Drexel, The College of New Jersey, Pennsylvania College of Art & Design, and Saint Joseph's University.
+Mehrnoosh Fetrat (مهرنوش فطرت) is an Iranian filmmaker based in Chicago.
+She is currently an assistant professor at Northwestern University and has previously taught at several other schools, including Drexel University, The College of New Jersey, Pennsylvania College of Art & Design, Temple University, and Saint Joseph's University.